Joe Karam: Defamation cases

 Karam also took legal action to defend himself in pursuit of the case.
 In addition to being sued for defamation by two police officers, Karam sued TVNZ, North and South magazine, and the New Zealand Herald.
 He sued journalist Rosemary McLeod over an article that cast doubt on his motives for supporting Bain.
 They settled out of court.
 In 2011 he sued Trade Me for defamation over 349 posts on the website's public message boards about Bain.

 In 2012, Karam began legal proceedings against Kent Parker and Victor Purkiss for defamation.
 Parker and Purkiss were opposed to David Bain receiving compensation and made numerous derogatory comments about Karam on a number of websites.
 Parker admitted the defamation under cross-examination and was ordered to pay $350,500.
 Purkiss, who made defamatory posts on Facebook and the website Counterspin, was ordered to pay $184,500.

-The judgement can be found here.

 Karam was also awarded $64,774 in costs, and $11,350 disbursements.
 Journalist Jock Anderson said it was unlikely Karam would ever receive any of the money because Purkiss left the country and Parker was bankrupt.
 Karam also sued Fairfax NZ because articles on stuff drew attention to the defamatory remarks made by Parker and Purkiss, but Fairfax settled out of court.